ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/webapps-intro-part-2.md

 ```

 This file `layout.html` defines a template for every page of your web application.

+There are two parts of this file that are, strictly speaking, not HTML code.
+Those are:
-The sections labelled `{% block title %}{% endblock %}` and `{% block content %}{% endblock %}` are places that you'll put either a title, or some content.
+* `{% block title %}{% endblock %}`

-* Strictly speaking, the `{% block title %}{% endblock %}` and `{% block content %}{% endblock %}` parts are not HTML; they
+* `{% block content %}{% endblock %}`

-come from a templating system called Jinja2.
-* Most frameworks for building web applications have some way to combine
-code with HTML; in the Flask web app framework, that method is Jinja2.
+These are placeholders where some other HTML code will be inserted, and the syntax is defined by a system called
-* That's all you really need to know about Jinja2 for now, but if you are curious to learn more, there is documentation here: [http://jinja.pocoo.org/](http://jinja.pocoo.org/).
+Jinja2, which is part of the Flask framework.
+That's all you really need to know about Jinja2 for now, but if you are curious to learn more, there is documentation here: [http://jinja.pocoo.org/](http://jinja.pocoo.org/).

+The `title` and `content` blocks for each of our pages are going to be defined in additional files in our `templates` directory.

+## Creating a template for the home page

 Now you can define the templates for the rest of the pages in your web application.
 Let's make a web application with three pages: one that converts fahrenheit to celsius, another than converts celsius to fahrenheit, and a third that
 converts miles to kilometers.